sonic2kk/steamtinkerlaunch/README.md

 `stl autotweaks|at lutris 883710`

 Creates only for game 883710 an Autotweak file.

+Using the option 'dl' the corresponding platform source is updated before the actual process starts - f.e:
+`stl at dl lutris`

 **Depending on the platform stl filters several original configuration options.
 If you think something important is missing please open an issue!**